 Х Fall

 Winter

 Х Spring

-Х Summe
+Х Summer

-Yes No Must a transfer applicant have a minimum number of credits completed or else must apply as an entering freshman? х If yes, what is the minimum number of credits and the unit of measure?
+D4 Must a transfer applicant have a minimum number of credits completed or else must apply as an entering first-year student?

+If yes, what is the minimum number of credits and the unit of measure?